Previous Page Next Page

 Provide the Case History Information

-The intake specialist verbally provides the requester any case history information pertinent to the request.
-Though the intake specialist can give the reporter’s information to Texas law enforcement, he or she cannot give it to APD Victim Services.
+The intake specialist verbally provides the requester any case history information relevant to the request.
+The intake specialist can give the reporter’s information to Texas law enforcement but cannot release reporter information to APD Victim Services.

 Texas law enforcement or APD Victim Services may request a history check to help them identify potential placement options for children.
 Intake specialists cannot recommend or authorize a placement.

-If the requestor requests to speak with CPS, the intake specialist contacts the local office or on-call staff and asks them to contact the requester.
+If the requester requests to speak with CPS, the intake specialist contacts the local office or on-call staff and asks the staff to contact the requester.
 The intake specialist should not offer to contact the local office unless there is a need or law enforcement requests it.

-If the requester asks for documentation of the case history information, the intake specialist refers him or her to the DFPS Records Management Group (RMG) at 512-929-6764 or at the DFPS Records mailbox.
-The requester can also go to Requesting a Copy of a Case Record.
+If the requester asks for documentation of the case history information, the intake specialist refers the requester to DFPS Records Management Group (RMG) at 512-929-6764 or at the DFPS Records mailbox.
+The requester can also go to the Requesting a Copy of a Case Record webpage.
 An intake specialist cannot mail, fax, or electronically transmit copies of IMPACT reports to anyone outside DFPS, Child Care Regulation, or Provider Investigations.

 Complete Necessary Reports